graham-walker/youtube-dl-react-viewer/README.md

         - On Windows make sure `FFMPEG_PATH="C:/Path/To/ffmpeg.exe"` instead of `ffmpeg`.
 Using PATH does not work correctly on Windows
         - If you installed yt-dlp using pip set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
         - Other [environment variables](#environment-variables) can optionally be set
-    - Install additional dependencies `sudo sh install.sh` (on Windows run `install.bat` as administrator)
+    - Install additional dependencies `sh install.sh` (on Windows run `install.bat`)
-    - Start the web app `sudo sh start-server.sh` (on Windows run `start-server.bat`)
+    - Start the web app `sh start-server.sh` (on Windows run `start-server.bat`)
     - Access the web app in the browser `http://localhost:5000`
         - Access from other devices on your network by replacing `localhost` with your device ip address (find using `ipconfig` on Windows or `ip addr` on Linux).
 If this does not work check if your firewall settings are blocking Node.js
-    - View the console output `sudo pm2 logs youtube-dl-react-viewer`
+    - View the console output `pm2 logs youtube-dl-react-viewer`
-    - Stop the web app `sudo pm2 stop youtube-dl-react-viewer`
+    - Stop the web app `pm2 stop youtube-dl-react-viewer`

 ### Open URLs in VLC
 To open videos in VLC from the browser you must register the `vlc://` URL protocol.
 You can do this with [stefansundin/vlc-protocol](https://github.com/stefansundin/vlc-protocol/).